 - It’s a one-click survey that embeds directly within the email.
 One-click surveys receive a much higher response rate.
-Companies like Piktochart uses YesInsights‘ one-click surveys to gather feedback and gets up to 80% response rate.
-Users usually don’t have to think in order to select a response and most response are straight forward as seen in this email
+Companies like Piktochart uses YesInsights‘ one-click surveys to gather feedback and gets up to 80% response rates.
+Since users usually don’t have to think in order to select a response, responses are straightforward and actionable.

 - This simple survey allows the operation team over at Gamefly to improve their service.
 If they notice that most people aren’t receiving their games on time, they’re able to improve the logistics behind it and create a better customer experience.

-- This survey shows that Gamefly actually cares about their customers and that they’re actively seeking feedback, which makes the company stand out.
+- It shows that Gamefly actually cares about their customers and that they’re actively seeking feedback, which makes the company stand out.

 - A simple survey like this will allow Gamefly to open more doors for additional surveys and offer promotional discounts/referrals, which will help them grow their business.